-If you’re ready to reclaim your summer, here are 8 incredible destinations where you can breathe deep and stay cool.
+So if you are ready to take back your summer, here are 8 ace spots where you can relax and stay fresh.

 Olympic National Park, Washington: The Emerald Kingdom

-Even in July, you’ll likely see snow sitting on the jagged peaks.
+You can see snow clinging to the sharp edges, even in July.
 The wind up there is brisk.
-You’ll definitely want a windbreaker and the views across the Strait of Juan de Fuca toward Canada are crystalline.
+You definitely will want a windbreaker, and the views across the Strait of Juan de Fuca toward Canada are clear.

 Mackinac Island, Michigan: A Step Back in Time

-Local Tip: Most tourists cluster around the fudge shops on Main Street, but if you want true peace, head into the interior trails of the State Park.
-The wooded paths lead to hidden spots like Crack-in-the-Island, where you won't hear a single engine all day.
+Local Tip: You will find a lot of tourists congesting the fudge shops on the Main Street, but if you want some real solitude to give it a try at the interior trails of the State Park.
+Or speak of the wooded paths to such hidden spots as Crack-in-the-Island, where you won't hear a single engine in a thaw temperature day at all.

 San Francisco, California: The City of Layers